Colons before Quotations

 - Johnny said: "I am a good boy." ("I am a good boy" are the words Johnny actually said.)

 - Johnny said that "he was a good boy."
 (This is not a quotation.
 We know Johnny said "I am a good boy."
 This is an example of reported speech.
 We are reporting what he meant as opposed to quoting exactly what he said.
 With reported speech, there is no punctuation after the introduction (which often ends "that"), and there should be no quotation marks.)

 - Johnny said that he was a good boy.
 (This is the correct way to write reported speech.)

-- Johnny said that he was a "good boy".
+- Johnny said that he was a "good boy."
 (In this example, the quotation marks are correct.
-There must be no punctuation before the quotation because there is no introduction (i.e., the quotation is not preceded immediately by a term like He said, She whispered, or They shouted.)
+There must be no punctuation before the quotation because there is no introduction (i.e., the quotation is not preceded immediately by a verb of attribution (e.g., "said," "argued," "claimed")